 Qualifying companies that wish to raise finance under EIIS must issue ordinary shares to the investor.
 These shares are in respect of the amount invested.
 Companies cannot use invested funds for debt repayment.

 The investor can claim Income Tax relief on amounts invested, provided they keep the shares for at least four years.
-The tax relief is 40%.
-30% is claimed in year 1 and the further 10% is claimed in year 4.
+The tax relief is 40%, all of which can be claimed in year 1.

 There are typically 3 mechanisms to obtain a return on your investment.